My dear brothers and sisters, Aloha.

 For the second parable that I want to share with you, I would like to give you a little background first.
 For those of you not familiar with the Order of the Arrow, this is Scouting’s Honor Society.
 These are some of the top scouts and they are selected by their fellow scouts to be a part of this honor society.
 I have been blessed to be a part of this organization as a youth and later serve as an adult advisor.

 In 2009, I was one of the adult advisors accompanying our contingent of scouts from the Aloha Council to attend the National Order of the Arrow Conference (NOAC).
 This event happens about every three years and it draws these top scouts from all over the United States.
 The theme at the 2009 NOAC was “The Power of One.”
-Throughout the conference they featured stories and videos that highlighted the significant difference or impact made by one individual.
+Throughout the conference, they featured stories and videos that highlighted the significant difference or impact made by one individual.
 The scouts were encouraged to be that one individual that makes a difference and changes the world for the better.

 However, I discovered that this theme didn’t seem to resonate with them.
 They would say, “I am just a scout from Kauai or from Kaneohe.”
 “Who am I that can make that kind of difference in the world.”
 “I am not like these people they are featuring.”
 Mind you, that these scouts are the best and brightest Scouting has to offer.
 They are talented leaders and hard workers.
 As I was thinking about this, I happened to come across the parable of the one lost sheep and the ninety and nine sheep in my scripture study.

 "What man of you, having an hundred sheep, if he loses one of them, doth not leave the ninety and nine in the wilderness, and go after that which is lost, until he find it?
 And when he hath found it, he layeth it on his shoulders, rejoicing.
-And when he cometh home, he calleth together his friends and neighbors, saying unto them, Rejoice with me; for I have found my sheep which is lost." [x]
+And when he cometh home, he calleth together his friends and neighbors, saying unto them, Rejoice with me; for I have found my sheep which is lost."
+10

 Once again, I understand the desire to bring everyone into “the fold” and the joy in someone that has repented.
-In fact, the next verse following the parable in Luke, Jesus commented on this:
+In fact, in the next verse following the parable in Luke, Jesus commented on this:

 However, I found myself thinking about the ninety and nine and the relationship to the one.
 In business, we certainly would not want to lose any of our inventory but 99% of our inventory is pretty good.
 Why is the focus so much on the one?
 I then remembered the theme of the conference, “The Power of One.”
 We may sometimes think that what we have to offer is very little.
 We may feel like our contribution or impact at school, work, church, or within the different groups we associate with, is insignificant.
 That we would not be missed.
 The truth is that thinking is entirely wrong.
 As I thought about each of the scouts that were with me at the conference, I realized that we needed every one of them and more.
-No matter how small they thought their assignment or task were, our organization would suffer if they were not a part of it, that our ability to make a difference in the world would be diminished.
+No matter how small they thought their assignment or task was, our organization would suffer if they were not a part of it, that our ability to make a difference in the world would be diminished.

 We would lack the power each one of them brings to our organization.
 As a school, as a Church, and as a community, one that is trying to be like Zion, we need every one of you.
 Therefore, next time you are in a quorum meeting, at relief society, in class, or just hanging out with friends, look around and see who is missing.
 Encourage them and help bring them back to the fold.
 Think about what more can be accomplished and how much of a difference it will make because of the power of one more.